datapanelcorp/patspeak/README.md

 1) **Install Python 3.10+** (from python.org).
 During install, check:

-- ✅ “Add Python to PATH”
+- "Add Python to PATH"

 2) **Install your CAN vendor drivers** (PATSpeak does *not* install these):